 The exhibition shows an average of the most popular PopArt prints of the last century.
 Harding: "I do not always strive for complete series, but usually only the most beautiful ones out there; From Mao, Marilyn, Muhammad Ali, Campbell Soup and Mick Jagger.
 Of the latter there are 10 different prints of which I have 9.
 I hope to get the 10th for the summer byborrowing it from someone.
 That would be the cherry on top for me ".
 As a reason for the exhibition display, Harding says: "At home, only a limited number of people can enjoy it.
 Art must not be locked up behind closed doors, but must be seen, preferably by as many people as possible. "

-Andy Warhol will be exhibited at the Beurs van Berlage from 2 July till 30 September.
+Andy Warhol will be exhibited at the Beurs van Berlage until 30th September.